Mayukh78/sporty-assignment/README.md

 ## Implementation Logic
 As the implementation specifically mentions in-memory state, we haven't used any DBMS.
-For concurrency, we use concurrent Hash set to track which events are currently live.
-This data structure provides locking mechanism that we need.
+For concurrency, we use concurrent Hash set (based on concurrent Hash map) to track which events are currently live.
+This ensures thread-safe operations during high-concurrency status updates without the overhead of manual synchronization.

+Status Update Controller--
+For status updates, we expose endpoint localhost:8080/api/v1/events/status.
 In our controller layer, we take request for event status update which either removes from this set(if status passed is NOT_LIVE) or add in this set(if status passed is LIVE).
+We're validating our input request before doing processing.

+Periodic Rest Call---
 We have a scheduler running in our application which runs every 10 sec.
-This scheduler will iterate through event ids present in our set and will call external endpoint and will publish to kafka for each live event id.
+This scheduler will iterate through event ids present in our concurrent hashset and will call external endpoint and will publish to kafka for each live event id.
+If we have multiple live events, we can process parallely instead of sequentially.
+This improves performance.
+I have used ThreadPoolTaskExecutor to achieve asynchronous processing.

+Retry when external api is down--
 While calling external api, if it encounters ResourceAccessException or 5xx error and it will retry 3 times.
 This is achieved using @Retryable and @EnableRetry annotation.
-If after 3 times, there is any error we will not publish to kafka for that event.
+If after 3 times with backoff policy, there is any error we will not publish to kafka for that event.

 For external api, I am using a mock service called ```beeceptor.com``` .
-I have put ```mayukhsporty.free.beeceptor.com```.
+I have put ```mayukhsporty.free.beeceptor.com\events\{eventId}```.
 But you can change this property.
 In application.yml, put your api in external.api.url prop.

-If we have multiple live events, we can process parallely instead of sequentially.
-This improves performance.
-I have used ThreadPoolTaskExecutor to achieve asynchronous processing.
+Publishing to kafka---
+We're running kafka in docker.
 While publishing to kafka, spring kafka takes care of retry.
 We have put enable.idempotence property as true so that in case kafka gets duplicate data, it can discard.
+Also we have set higher timeout for producer data.